 If you don’t already know, scuba diving can be very addicting!
-There are countless of stories where a diver just tried it once and the next thing she knows she’s becoming a dive professional!
+There are countless stories where a diver just tried it once and the next thing she knows she’s becoming a dive professional!

 Naturally, this does not happen overnight and you have to go through several certifications first.

-In PADI for instance, you need to get Open Water, Advance Open Water, Rescue Diver certifications first, log at least 40 dives before you can start your Dive Masters Program.
+In PADI for instance, you need to get Open Water, Advanced Open Water, Rescue Diver certifications first, log at least 40 dives before you can start your Dive Masters Program.
 This is the first step to becoming a dive professional.
 By the end of the DM program, you should have logged at least 60 dives.